Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Methodology

 \subsection{Multi-stage Progressive Hallucination Strategy}

-Inspired by Bengio \textit{et al.}~\cite{bengio2009curriculum}, we define a reasonable multi-stage progressive hallucination strategy.
-The first stage produces a coarse hallucinated face from an occluded LR input, which acts as a preliminary result for its following stage to refine.
-Then, the following stage achieves refinement of the face image hallucinated at the previous stage and generates a finer hallucinated one, which provides more delicate prior knowledge for the next stage.
-By repeating procedures mentioned previously, we can super-resolve and inpaint the occluded LR face in a coarse-to-fine manner.
-It is empirically demonstrated that our proposed progressive learning manner and the designed network can reduce blurriness and artifacts in the hallucinated face image significantly, as shown in Fig.~\ref{figloss}(l).
+Inspired by progressive curriculum learning~\cite{bengio2009curriculum, karras2018progressive,morerio2017curriculum,korshunova2017fast,ulyanov2016texture}, we propose a multi-stage progressive hallucination strategy, where our network might be weak initially and keep improving stage by stage.
+In the first stage, our network produces a coarse hallucinated face from an occluded LR input, providing guidance for the following stage.
+In the following stage, our network refines the result provided by the previous stage.
+The refined result provides more delicate knowledge for the next stage.
+Consequently, our network generates a photo-realistic HR face in a coarse-to-fine manner.
+We demonstrate that our proposed progressive learning strategy and designed network significantly reduce blurriness and artifacts in the hallucinated face image, as shown in Fig.~\ref{figloss}(l).